BE features a broad range of promising projects in various stages of development. Some of which are highlighted below:

 Meningitis Vaccine : In 2014, Biological E has started research in order to develop a Men ACWY vaccine.

 Biological E respects intellectual property owned by others.
-Products that are under patent protection in India, are intended for the purpose of Research & Development and for generating data for regulatory submissions.
+Products that are protected under valid patents in respective jurisdictions are not offered or supplied for commercial use.
+Use of products protected by patent are intended solely for the purpose of Research & Development and for generating data for regulatory submissions.